Ourobore/Cavalry/README.md

 ## Notes

-If you found something wrong or want to trace back something, please leave a GitHub _Issue_.
+If you are currently doing the **ft_containers** project from **42School**, please only use this tool when you **already did you own tests**, as a way to test for things you may not have thinked about, or as a handy tool to test response time or memory leaks.
+And of course, if you found something wrong or want to trace back something, please leave a GitHub _Issue_.

-And, if you liked this tool and found it useful, please leave a star and share it so more people can find it.
+And, if you liked this tool and found it useful, please leave a **star** :star: and share it so more people can find it.
 Thanks!